 Technology does not slow down for anyone.
 Keeping up to date on all the new innovations, the developments and evolution in technology is key to sustaining a competitive and successful business.
 For some businesses, that is best accomplished by hiring a Managed Service Provider (MSP).

 Having that extra layer of support can do wonders for your business.
 It can provide a number of resources for you that were previously unavailable, allowing you to not only increase your technical know-how but also freeing up time to devote to other areas.

-Still, MSPs aren’t for everyone.
+Still, managed services aren’t for everyone.
 After all, it is essentially hiring on a whole cast of off-site helpers to ensure that your IT needs are met.
-An MSP may not be as present as a direct IT employee, but don't be fooled by their absence – they’re working hard, and they don’t always come cheap.
+A Managed Service Provider may not be as present as a direct IT employee, but don't be fooled by their absence – they’re working hard, and they don’t always come cheap.
 But their roles are sure to grow.

 By 2022, 62% of all organizations will run 100% of their IT in the cloud, according to a survey by BetterCloud.
-Sure, migrating to the cloud will entail many benefits for companies, but moving won’t be without its difficulties, especially on the IT end of things.
+Sure, migrating to the cloud will entail many benefits for companies, but moving to cloud services won’t be without its difficulties, especially on the IT end of things.
 Data migration, new tech hurdles to overcome, security it’s a lot to take in.
 And that’s just a single major technological leap we can expect to face in the near future, with plenty more on the way.

 And according to another survey done CompTia, more than a third of respondents said that their everyday IT tasks are handled by people whose primary responsibilities lie outside of IT.
 That means that with all these rapid tech shifts coming in the future, many companies don’t even have specialized employees tasked with adapting to these changes.

 But then there’s the cost of an MSP, and the question if the outside help justifies that cost.
-Bearing that in mind, how do you know if hiring on an MSP is right for you?
+Bearing that in mind, how do you know if hiring on a Managed Service Provider is right for you?